-The Tuition Express ACH (bank account or credit card) program must be used to pay tuition.
-A Tuition Express form must be submitted at the time of registration.
-There will be a \$25 fee charged for tuition payments returned by our bank.
+The PraxiSchool system must be used to pay tuition for camp.
+You must enroll in the PraxiSchool system at the time of registration and enter a payment method.
 Parents will be responsible for providing a new ACH payment method if their account is declined.
+Payment methods can only be updated by contacting the Business Director.